51sec/camera/README.md

 Captured Photo will be placed into website /photos/ folder

-- https://camera.51sec.org/ : It will ask your permission to use camera then take a photo from your camera automatically.
+- https://camera51.herokuapp.com/ : It will ask your permission to use camera then take a photo from your camera automatically.
 The phone taken by camera will be saved into the folder named by your public ip.

-Note: The photo will be deleted automatically once Heroku app goes into idle.
-The demo site will be running all the time.
-But the camera captured photos will be removed every 15 days automatically.
+Note: The photo will be deleted automatically once Heroku app is in idle.

 To manage the camera photo, you might need to use another php script to view/delete/upload your photos.
 - In this project, I integrated the one from https://github.com/jcampbell1/simple-file-manager .
 The code has been put into index.php under photos folder to make the whole project easy to use.

-- https://camera.51sec.org/photos : simple file manager to manage your photos.
+- https://camera51.herokuapp.com/photos : simple file manager to manage your photos.
 You can view or delete the photos taken by this app.